harvard-acc/smaug/README.md

      be offloaded, based on the architecture.
 As a result, this can only be run in simulation, not on the host machine.

-   Note that gem5 only supports the SSE vector extensions on x86, so the Eigen architecture cannot take advantage of AVX instructions in simulation.
+   Note that gem5 only supports the SSE vector extensions on x86, so the Eigen/MKL backends cannot take advantage of AVX instructions in simulation.
    However, AVX instructions are available to the native target, if the host machine's CPU supports them.
 3. Trace: this instruments the binary using LLVM-Tracer, so that a dynamic